delphidabbler/vilib/Docs/UserGuide.md

 ## Using the Objects

-As you know each object exposes either a read-only _IVerInfoBinaryReader_ or a _IVerInfoBinary_ read/write interface.
+As you know each object exposes either a read-only _IVerInfoBinaryReader_ / _IVerInfoBinaryReader2_ interface or a _IVerInfoBinary_ / _IVerInfoBinary2_ read/write interface.
 We will discuss them separately below.

 ### Return Values & Calling Conventions